MRU-CSIS-1501/201804.lab.02/README.md

 ---

+A PUBLIC SERVICE ANNOUNCEMENT

+Are you spending more than 15 minutes "stuck" on one thing with no forward movement?
+Are you spending hours trying to Google an answer?

+STOP.

+If it's during the day, **talk to an IA or your instructor**.
+If it's after hours, **post to Piazza**.

+Life's too short folks.

+---

 ## PIAZZA

 As mentioned in lecture yesterday, I remembered that the other Jordan used a different forum site for his classes some years back.
 It's much better suited for our purposes than Google Classroom.